krother/academis/posts/dot-voting.md

 ### What else?
 Dot voting works in many different moderation scenarios, not only in teaching.
 You can find an alternative description on [www.gamestorming.com/core-games/dot-voting/](http://www.gamestorming.com/core-games/dot-voting/).

+Dot voting is also used frequently on **Unconferences**, where it scales up to 100 participants and more.

 Dot stickers make voting more interactive.
 The beauty of this method is that, in contrast to a poll with raising hands you give your participants time to think.
 Also there is a haptic component - you put responsibility literally into the hands of your participants.